artsy/artsy.github.io/_posts/2016-09-22-professional-development-at-artsy-engineering.markdown

 # Conferences

 Devs are encouraged to attend conferences.
 The engineering budget covers expenses for 1 per year as an attendee, and unlimited as a presenter.
-Many of our engineers are very experienced presenters -- and I know [Orta][1] has even been a conference organizer!
+Many of our engineers are experienced presenters -- and I know [Orta][1] has even been a conference organizer.
 So there’s plenty of support for first-time presenters.
 Lunch ’n’ Learn sessions have served as a place to do a dry run for a presentation.

 # Community engagement

 Professional development isn’t just about absorbing new information, it’s also about teaching and sharing.
 That’s one of the best ways to truly master a topic.
-We encourage folks to participate in [OSS][2], blogging (obviously!), speaking, and other types of community engagement, and we’ve got really experienced people on all those fronts to support for helping make this happen.
+We encourage folks to participate in [OSS][2], blogging (obviously), speaking, and other types of community engagement, and we’ve got really experienced people on all those fronts to support for helping make this happen.

 # Slack discussions

-We’ve got a very active #tech-learning Slack channel, which people use to share and discuss articles.
-We also have a number of language-specific Slack channels, such as #elixir, #swift, and #scala (my personal fave!).
+We’ve got an active #tech-learning Slack channel, which people use to share and discuss articles.
+We also have a number of language-specific Slack channels, such as #elixir, #swift, and #scala (my personal fave).

 # Mentorship